Hayley Winter, delivering a Yoga and Recovery Session to the Women's Soccer Team at the University of New Mexico.

 Brooklyn Heights, New York.

-Hayley, with one of her students, Kate Crouch, who now works as a Yoga Sports Coach™ at Cambridge University Sports center, in the UK.
+Hayley, with one of her students, Kate Crouch, a Yoga Sports Coach™ at Cambridge University Sports center,

 Hayley delivering a Yoga Sports Science® lecture at CamYoga in Cambridge, UK.